 Bhopali Raan Masala

 The Mughlai Raan Masala is an exclusive Middle Eastern Gosht dish, cooked in a traditional rustic pot for hours.
-Even though, it’s the marination-seasoning which defines the ultimate taste of this perfectly-cooked leg of tender lamb.
-I almost had Executive Chef Suman Rakshit, reveal the lost royal recipe.
-However, I lost that thought as the dish arrived on the table.
-Drizzled with melted butter, lemon juice, and special masalas, Raan Masala, is divine from first to the last bite.
+The marination-seasoning defines the ultimate taste of this perfectly-cooked tender lamb leg.
+Drizzled with melted butter, lemon juice, and secret masalas, Raan Masala at Zaaiqa is just as divine as it smells.

-Laal Maas may be a Royal Rajasthani speciality, however, it has been the favourite of royal families across India.
-In Bhopal, this delicious meat curry has been the favourite of Royals ever since the early 18th-century.
-To re-create a royal dining experience, Za-aiqa brings to you the spicy royal ‘Ghosht’ cooked in generous amounts of pure ghee, further infused with aromatic spices and green chillies.
-Above all, it’s the deep red colour of the dish is what attributes most towards its celeb status.
+Laal Maas may be a Royal Rajasthani speciality, however, it has been the favourite of Indian royal families since when.
+In Bhopal, this delicious meat curry became the favourite of Royals in the early 18th-century.
+To re-create a royal dining experience, Zaaiqa brings to you the spicy royal ‘Ghosht’ cooked in generous amounts of pure ghee infused with aromatic spices and green chillies.
+The deep red colour of the dish is what attributes towards its beautification.
+Ultimately, making it mega tempting.

-Last but not the least, I had the chance to taste Bhopal’s very famous Nalli Nihari, with a royal twist.
+I couldn’t have left Zaaiqa before tasting Bhopal’s very famous Nalli Nihari.
+This one, with a royal twist though!
 In earlier days, this speciality breakfast dish was served to the kings after they performed their morning prayers.
 Hence, the name, Nihari, which refers to ‘Day’ in Urdu.
 This slow-cooked mutton curry goes best with freshly baked Bhopali bread.
-An absolute delight of a flavoursome creation!
+It’s an absolute delight of flavours.